-We use unit disk graph as an approximation for wireless ad hoc networks in our simulation.
-In an unit disk graph, two nodes have a common edge if and only if their Euclidean distance is less than a constant.
+We use unit disk graph as an approximation for wireless ad hoc networks in our simulation for collecting geometric statistics.
+In a unit disk graph, two nodes have a common edge if and only if their Euclidean distance is less than a constant.

-4.2.1.
+5.2.1.
 Face and Spatial Neighbor Statistics.
-For random unit disk graphs, we found the average face size of their Gabriel subgraph and the average spatial neighborhood size are both on the order of 10.
-Fig. 11 shows the face size distribution and Fig. 12 illustrates the spatial neighborhood size distribution obtained in our simulation.
-The results shown in these figures were averaged over 8 random unit disk graphs.
-All unit disk graphs were generated in a 1000x1000 area with 1600 nodes and a communication range of 50, 25% greater than the critical range (40 in this setting) for a connected graph.
-In this case the average face size is about 5 and the average spatial neighborhood size of non-boundary nodes in the Gabriel subgraph stays very close to 19.
-These results also indicate that, on average, if we use the Gabriel subgraph of a wireless ad hoc network, the memory needed for the FAR algorithm is very low.
+For random unit disk graphs, we found the average face size of their Gabriel subgraph and the average spatial neighborhood size are both in the order of 10.
+Fig. 14(a) shows the face size distribution and Fig. 14(b) illustrates the spatial neighborhood size distribution obtained in our simulation4.

+Figure 14: (a) Faces Size Distribution in Gabriel Spanner of Random Unit Disk Graphs (b) Spatial Neighborhood Size Distribution in Gabriel Spanner of Random Unit Disk Graphs face size is about 5 and the average spatial neighborhood size of non-boundary nodes in the Gabriel subgraph stays very close to 19.
+These results also indicate that, on the average, if we use the Gabriel subgraph of a wireless ad hoc network, the memory needed for the FAR algorithm is very low.
 Furthermore, we also found that the average number of adjacent faces to a node is around 4 and does not vary much across the network.
-Fig. 13 shows the distribution of the number of adjacent faces to a node in the graph.
-These results also suggest our earlier observation about the spatial neighborhood size to be valid.
+Fig. 15(a) shows the distribution of the number of adjacent faces to a node in the graph.
+These results also suggest that our earlier observation about the spatial neighborhood size is valid.